Your guide to Windsor

 Good for: Parks, wildlife, swimming

-FAQs about Windsor holidays
+FAQs about visiting Windsor

 Windsor is generally a safe place to visit.
 As with any city, exercise common-sense precautions, such as staying aware of your surroundings and keeping your belongings secure.